 The great state of Arizona is known for its desert landscape and deep caverns, stark natural beauty and appealing climate with warm days, cool nights and low humidity.
 Arizona is home to the Grand Canyon and many beauty schools where students prepare for the career of their dreams.
 For example, there are eight Empire Beauty Schools in the state of Arizona.
-These Empire cosmetology schools are located in Avondale-Goodyear, Chandler, Flagstaff and Prescott, and there are two Empire schools in both Phoenix and Tucson.
+There are six Empire Beauty Schools in the state of Arizona.
+These Empire cosmetology schools are located in Avondale-Goodyear, Chandler, Flagstaff, Phoenix, Prescott, and Tucson.
 For more than 75 years, Empire Beauty Schools have educated the finest talent in the world of cosmetology.
 We are dedicated to helping you to achieve your dream of a rewarding and enjoyable career in cosmetology.

 Beauty school students in Arizona can be licensed in any of three areas:

 - Cosmetology which involves all aspects of beauty, particularly hair styling, cutting and coloring